Workplace Wellbeing & Behaviour Change

 Long-term habit formation

-The goal is participation and momentum over perfection.
+The goal is to create participation and momentum.

-And over time, those small actions create meaningful impact.
+Over time, those small actions can produce meaningful change.

 Small Actions Reduce Resistance

-One reason micro-habits are so effective is that they reduce the mental resistance associated with getting started.
+Micro-habits are effective because they reduce the mental resistance associated with starting.

-“Exercise for an hour every day” can feel overwhelming.
+“Exercise for an hour every day” may feel overwhelming.

 “Take a 15-minute walk” feels possible.

-For example, an employee who feels too overwhelmed to commit to a 60-minute wellness session may still feel capable of taking a short walk during lunch.
+A person who feels unable to commit to a 60-minute wellness session may still feel capable of taking a short walk during lunch.
+That small starting point can change more than expected.

 And often, that small starting point changes more than expected.